Ditch the 9-5 Mindset of Gen X and Semi-Retire: Let's Discuss Escaping the Groundhog Day of Corporate Life

 - This article from Cyndi Zaweski of Ascent Storycraft, focused on launching a business online.

 - A course on mastering your fears - if you need an extra boost!
-It's affordable and by using the code FREE AT 50, my business coach Tegan will give you a discount!
+It's affordable and by using the code FREE AT 50, my former business coach Tegan may give you a discount!

 - Getting Groove: I signed up for life while it was in beta- it's where this blog is an videos like the one below where business coach Meghan Stockman and I discuss Step 1 on my checklist, Finding Your Why, are stored.
 They have a very basic free-for-life version (it's a no-brainer to get that at the least) but check out the others and get an all-in-one platform to get you into your next chapter!